The Finite Duals of Affine Prime Regular Hopf Algebras of GK-Dimension One: Preliminaries

 \begin{proof} We prove (2) for example, since (1) and (3) hold according to the same reason.
-It could be known from the proof of Lemma \ref{lem:cofin} that $I\cap P$ is a principle ideal of $P$ generated by some non-zero polynomial $q(x)$.
+It can be known from the proof of Lemma \ref{lem:cofin} that $I\cap P$ is a principal ideal of $P$ generated by some non-zero polynomial $q(x)$.
 Without loss of generality, assume that

 for some $M\geq1$ and $\mu_1,\mu_2,\cdots,\mu_M\in\k^\ast$.
 Now define a polynomial